 A little about myself.
 My name is Riya Aggarwal.
 I am currently a freshman in LSA Honors majoring in Molecular, Cellular, and Developmental Biology with a minor in Art & Design.
 Amongst all of the crazy that 2020 has been, I am learning remotely for this semester.
 I hope that through this column, I can immerse myself in the arts on campus and find other students who share the same passion, learning about their experiences as well.
 Art is a powerful force.
 Being a conceptual artist, I am very attracted to the way that different people can take away different messages from a piece of artwork, the fact that a single painting can speak to so many people in many ways.

 The goal of my column is to have a place to open up conversations about different cultures and religions.
 I plan to write about specific aspects of Indian life that I portray through my art.
-Each Sunday, I will feature an art piece that demonstrates my experiences growing up in a strict Indian family (all of the good and the bad), simple technical pieces, or videos detailing other cultural aspects.
+Each Sunday, I will feature an art piece that demonstrates my experiences growing up in a strict Indian family, simple technical pieces, or videos detailing other cultural aspects.
 Much of the artwork I will write about has a cultural background and demonstrates Indian traditions, explaining it in detail and showing the intricacies of another culture.
 These posts will not be limited to conventional forms of artwork such as drawing and painting.
 Being a henna artist, some weeks will showcase original henna designs and video lessons on how some of the designs can be replicated.
 These step-by-step videos and demonstrations would hopefully spread an appreciation for the art of mehndi.
 In order to keep a worldly perspective for this column, I will dive into the work of other artists as well, how they use their art to portray deeply rooted traditions and their own unique cultures.
 Maybe I’ll even throw in a bit of dance and singing just to shake it up a bit.